 Curiosity can surely lead to success.
 However, even in the modern era in which our millennial kids are growing up, traditional career options are still given more importance than the new ones that are emerging everyday!
 This is probably because career fields like engineering, medical, etc. are considered ‘safe’ options with less risk of failure and more chances of success.
 Every field requires a process, a journey that will take your child to the next level, step by step.
 What was considered as a risky and rocky career option is now a common choice among young dreamers.
 One of the best examples to support this idea would be of the former cricketer and captain of the Indian team, Rahul Dravid.

-What defines young kids is their curiosity and what should refine their curiosity is “a good pre primary school, one that really encourages this kind of curiosity in its children.”
+To push their journey of success, preschool kids need “a good pre primary school, one that really encourages this kind of curiosity in its children.”
 Encouraging new thoughts, ideas and most importantly questions asked by young minds are the primary steps towards appreciating and uplifting curiosity in kids.
 It not only showcases that they belong but also that their questions have a platform to be asked and answered too!

 - Body language should be welcoming enough for new questions, ideas, thoughts by the young learners.
 If they see you being interested in what they have to say, they will feel free to share their thoughts!

 - Curious kids are always active.
 It’s time for the teacher to be an active listener too!
 Carefully listen to what they have to ask and answer their questions patiently.